Rabies in animals: Dogs

 A folio from 1224 depicting a rabid dog biting a man.

 An image from 1566 depicting a group of men using an assortment of weapons to try and kill a rabid dog who is biting one of the men on the leg.

+Dogs represent by far the most common animal involved in the transmission of rabies to humans.
+At a global level, dog bites and scratches are responsible for 99% of human rabies cases.

 Rabies has a long history of association with dogs.
 The first written record of rabies is in the Codex of Eshnunna (c.
 1930 BC), which dictates that the owner of a dog showing symptoms of rabies should take preventive measure against bites.
 If a person was bitten by a rabid dog and later died, the owner was fined heavily.

-Rabies is still very common in countries in Africa, Asia, and South America.
-Dogs are the most likely animals to contract and transfer the disease to humans in these countries.
-Rabid dogs cause up to 98% of the human fatalities to the disease.
-However, in countries in North America and Europe, where the disease has been controlled, dogs only make up 5% of reported cases.
+Dog mediated rabies is defined as "any case caused by rabies virus maintained in the dog population (Canis lupus familiaris) independently of other animal reservoir species, as determined by epidemiological studies".
+Most Western countries have eliminated dog mediated rabies, but it remains prevalent in developing countries.
+In countries where dog-mediated rabies has been eliminated, unvaccinated dogs can still contract rabies from being bitten by a rabid animal, such as a fox, coyote, jackal, raccoon and skunk.
+In the United States, in 2022, 50 dogs tested positive for rabies.

+Dog-mediated rabies is still very common in countries in Africa and Asia.
+In India, dog-mediated rabies is endemic; with rabies being primarily transmitted to humans from dogs (97% of human rabies cases), followed by cats (2%), jackals, mongooses, and others (1%).

 The incubation period from rabies in dogs can be anywhere from a week to several months.
 Many dogs develop dumb rabies which can go ignored and many other dogs die before being diagnosed.
 Symptoms of the disease in dogs include, personality changes, raised temperature, dilated pupils, a nictitating membrane, and excessive salivation.